Fota Arboretum & Gardens

 Located on Fota Island and operated by Heritage Ireland, Fota Arboretum and Gardens covers an area of about 11 hectares in County Cork.
 The gardens were laid out in the first half of the 19th century and include tender and exotic plants.

-Guided tours are available by arrangement.
-There is parking and coaches are welcome.
+There is ample parking and coaches are very welcome.